alexberriman/newtondb/README.md

 - If an array of objects, or an object whose properties are all arrays is passed through, Newton will instantiate a new `MemoryAdapter` instance.
 - If a file path is passed through, Newton will instantiate a new `FileAdapter` instance.

 You can extend Newton by creating your own Adapters and passing instances of those adapters through when you instantiate Newton.
-For more information, see [using custom adapters](#using-custom-adapters).

 <div align="right"><a href="#top">Back to top</a></div>

-### Input data
+### Collections

 When thinking of data sources expressed in JSON, you will often have arrays/lists of data objects of a given type: